Atlanta Defective Tire Accident Lawyer

 Rollover

-Rollovers happen when a vehicle loses balance or hits a “trip” obstacle, such as a curb, landing on its side or top.
+A rollover happens when a vehicle loses balance or strikes a “trip” obstacle, like a curb, causing it to land on its side or roof.
 Especially when the driver is on the highway at high speeds, it is possible to swerve in a way that will overtake the vehicle’s center of gravity and make the car flip.

 Runoffs